 You’ve probably heard the term “whey protein,” but what is it exactly?
 Whey protein is a protein powder that is used to help build muscle, but it is separated into two different types: whey protein and whey isolate.

-Protein powder provides health benefits that can help in everyday life from body building to supporting muscle growth after gastric bypass or weight loss surgery.
+In accordance with a health article on HealthCanal, protein powder provides health benefits that can help in everyday life from body building to supporting muscle growth after gastric bypass or weight loss surgery.
 However, if you want to build muscle you will need to know the difference between whey protein and whey isolate to ensure you are using the correct type of protein powder.

 Today we will be discussing whey protein v’s whey isolate to help you decide which protein powder is best for you.

-Whey Protein vs Isolate: What’s the difference?
+Whey Protein vs Isolate: What’s the Difference?

 So what is the difference between Whey Protein and Whey Isolate?